dr-mod/pico-solar-system/README.md

 ### Case
 A 3d printable case for this project can be found [here](https://www.printables.com/model/237722-raspberry-pi-pico-rtc-display-case).
+A remixed case for the Pico W and display (without the RTC) can be found [here](https://www.printables.com/model/261540).

 ### Support the project
 If you would like to support what I do and keep me caffeinated, you can do it here: